Become a CHS Foster or Adoptive Parent

 Step 3 - Licensing

-When you have successfully completed your training, background checks, and home study, you will become a licensed foster parent.
+When you have successfully completed your training, background checks, and home study, you will become a licensed foster parent in the state of South Dakota.
 If your interest is in adoption, you will be eligible to begin that process.

 Step 4 - Placement